 tvOS 15 was introduced at WWDC in June 2021.
-It will be available to the public in Fall 2021 with SharePlay, Shared with You, dual HomePod mini default speakers, and more.
+It added features like SharePlay, Shared with You, dual HomePod mini default speakers, and more.

 ● Announced at WWDC 2021

 ● SharePlay support